JaladeSamuel/se_dashboard/README.md

 Run all simulated local sensors with: `./start_all_sensors.sh`.

 Run all agregators with (gnome): `./start_all_agregators.sh`.
-You can also run the agregators one by one.
+You can also run the agregators one by one in agregator/.

 The python sensors scripts are executed in background, you can stop them with: `sudo killall python3`.